jconorgrogan/Informational-Constructivism/README.md

 **Appendix G: Robustness of Statistical Prevalence to Choice of Morphism Rules**

 A critical aspect of this theory is whether the statistical landscape of Mode_R, particularly the prevalence measure `μ(G)`, is overly sensitive to the specific choice of "Fundamental Rules for Pattern Composition (Morphisms)" (Def.
-0.3).
+0.4).
 It is conjectured, with supporting arguments (details in preparation), that `μ(G)` is robust under certain general conditions for these rules.

 1.  **General Conditions for Morphism Rules:**
-    *   **Closure:** Combining valid patterns according to the rules produces valid patterns.
+    *   **Closure:** Combining valid patterns according to the rules produces valid patterns within Mode_R.
     *   **Finitary:** Rules operate on a finite number of input patterns to produce an output pattern.
-    *   **L-Monotonicity (or L-non-increasing):** The application of a composition rule to form a pattern `G` from components `G_i` does not result in `L(G)` being less than the sum of `L(G_i)` (or, more strictly, components are not more costly than the pattern they form, as stated in 0.3).
+    *   **L-Monotonicity (or L-non-increasing):** The application of a composition rule to form a pattern `G` from components `G_i` does not result in `L(G)` being less than the sum of `L(G_i)` (or, more strictly, components are not more costly than the pattern they form, as stated in Def.
+0.4).
 Decomposition leads to simpler (lower `L` or fewer constituent) parts.
     *   **Termination of Decomposition:** Any pattern can be decomposed into irreducibles in a finite number of steps.
     *   **Preservation of Distinctions (e.g., Label-Injectivity):** Fundamental distinctions are maintained during composition, preventing arbitrary information loss.

 2.  **Argument for Robustness:**
     *   Given two different sets of morphism rules, `R₁` and `R₂`, both satisfying the general conditions above.
     *   These rules might lead to different sets of irreducible patterns (`Irr₁` vs `Irr₂`) and different counts for `M(G)` (i.e., `M₁(G)` vs `M₂(G)`), thus different `E₁(G)` and `E₂(G)`.
-    *   However, the descriptive complexity `K(G)` is defined relative to a universal language and is largely independent of the specific compositional rules used to analyze `G`'s internal structure (up to constants related to specifying which rule-set is being used if that's part of the description).
+    *   However, the descriptive complexity `K(G)` is defined relative to a universal language (as per PFS 0.2) and is largely independent of the specific compositional rules used to analyze `G`'s internal structure (up to constants related to specifying which rule-set is being used if that's part of the description).
     *   The claim is that if `R₁` and `R₂` are both "sensible" (i.e., they efficiently capture structural information), then the resulting total costs `L₁(G) = K(G) + λ₁E₁(G)` and `L₂(G) = K(G) + λ₂E₂(G)` will be strongly correlated.
     *   Specifically, it is argued that one can often find a transformation (e.g., a re-scaling of `β` and potentially `λ`) such that `μ₁(G) ∝ exp(-β₁L₁(G))` and `μ₂(G) ∝ exp(-β₂L₂(G))` assign very similar relative probabilities to patterns, especially for complex patterns.
 The "important" low-cost patterns under one sensible rule-set tend to be "important" low-cost patterns under another.
     *   This is analogous to how Kolmogorov complexity is robust up to an additive constant for different universal Turing machines.
 Here, the claim is for robustness of the *statistical distribution* `μ(G)` up to parameter re-scaling for different "sensible" sets of compositional rules.